Tuition Benefit for Dependent Children Attending the University of Pennsylvania

 407.7 APPLYING FOR BENEFITS

-The faculty/staff member can request payment as soon as our office opens the system to the term.
+The faculty/staff member can request payment as soon as the online tuition benefit system opens for each term.
 The latest you can submit a request for payment is as follows:

 |Semester||System Opens to Requests||Deadline for Submitting Requests|